 Valpolicella Ripasso DOC

 This is a unique wine, made with a process that was close to extinction and underwent a revival in the mid-20th century.
-Ripasso, which means re-passed in English, is a simple process where the pomace (residual yeasts and sugars in the must) is ‘repassed’ through the must for secondary fermentation.
+Ripasso, which means re-passed in English, is a simple process where the pomace (residual yeasts and sugars in the must) is ‘repassed’ through wine, changing its structure, texture, and flavour.